shervinea/cheatsheet-translation/es/cheatsheet-deep-learning.md

 **22. Batch normalization ― It is a step of hyperparameter γ,β that normalizes the batch {xi}.
 By noting μB,σ2B the mean and variance of that we want to correct to the batch, it is done as follows:**

 &#10230; Normalización por lotes - Es un paso de híperparámetro y,β que normaliza el lote {xi}.
-Denotando μB,σ2B la media y la varianza de qué queremos corregir en el lote, se realiza de la siguiente manera:
+Denotando μB,σ2B la media y la varianza de lo que queremos corregir en el lote, se realiza de la siguiente manera:

 <br>